Larouex/IoTCNanoBLE33/README.md

-# Arduino Nana BLE 33 for Azure IoT Central
+# Arduino Nano BLE 33 for Azure IoT Central

 ## Overview
 This repository is part of a training and project series for Azure IoT Central.
 The name of the series is "Raspberry Pi Gateway and Arduino Nano BLE Devices for Azure Iot Central" and is located at...